 What Are the Types of Bollards for Vehicle Impact?

 Removable bollards require flexibility and portability.
 Owners often use these bollards to control site access at public or private settings and require posts that they can simply unlock, lift and move around whenever necessary.

 Similarly, you can easily fold and move collapsible bollards to restrict or allow the flow of vehicle or pedestrian traffic in certain areas.
 Transportable and collapsed bollards don’t require permanent installation, so you can easily move them from place to place for your traffic deliniation applications.

-If you need to post bollards for years or long periods of time, you’re looking for fixed bollards.
+If you need to post bollards for years-long installations or permanent structures, you’re looking for fixed bollards.
 You can install these types of bollards directly into the ground with deep bases so they can prevent crashes and separate cars from pedestrians.
 These fixed posts are excellent for areas that are well known for having regular heavy traffic.

 An anti-ram bollard provides even more resistance than most other types of bollards.
 How do these heavy-duty bollards work?
-Instead of the regular steel exterior with a concrete fill, this anti-ram bollard type has two internal steel tubes to further increase its strength.
+Instead of the regular steel exterior, this anti-ram bollard type has additional reinforcements to further increase its strength.
 The impressively strong core ensures the post won’t fracture upon impact — making this bollard the strongest type on the market.
 This deterrent prevents vehicles from infiltrating restricted spaces beyond the anti-ram fence and protects pedestrians on walkways from passing vehicles.